 Get out of your comfort zome

-Book to try something new that challenges you – try a bridge climb, book a sky dive or try a hot air balloon ride.
+Book to try something new that challenges you – try a bridge climb or try a hot air balloon ride.
 I remember the adrenaline rush I got after climbing a glazier in New Zealand – it was totally out of my comfort zone and I felt so excited about my achievement.

 Meet other expats